- The Washington Times - Tuesday, December 30, 2025

 Advertisement

-Ukraine, for example, has relied heavily on Starlink for internet service in war zones where internet otherwise would’ve been unavailable.
+Ukraine, for example, has relied heavily on Starlink for internet service in war zones where the internet otherwise would have been unavailable.

 SpaceX did not respond to a request for comment from The Times for this article.

-The company, along with several other key actors in the domain, would appear to have a great deal of leverage in future dealings with the government.
-They could, in theory, demand 100% taxpayer-backed financial reimbursement for any damage to their assets in orbit.
+The company, along with several other key actors in the domain, appears to have considerable leverage in dealings with the government.
+It could, in theory, demand 100% taxpayer-backed financial reimbursement for any damage to its assets in orbit.

-Right now, with no clear government policy dictating who is financially responsible for critical private assets in space, some insiders say such questions could become a key component of contract negotiations.
+With no clear government policy dictating who is financially responsible for critical private assets in space, some insiders say such questions could become key components of contract negotiations.

 Advertisement